 Texas inmate being transferred gets atop moving patrol car

-Travelers driving by shot video of Wednesday's antics by 31-year-old Martin Gregory Estrada of Abilene.
+ABILENE, Texas – A Texas inmate took a wild ride after breaking the window of a patrol car and climbing onto its roof as it sped down a highway.

-Taylor County jail records show Estrada was being held Thursday on escape, evading arrest, unauthorized use of a motor vehicle and drug possession charges.
-Bond was $680,000.
+Video of the Wednesday incident was recorded by people driving behind the patrol car that was transporting 31-year-old Martin Gregory Estrada.

-The sheriff's office in Abilene says Estrada was being treated at the Red River Hospital in Wichita Falls but allegedly assaulted someone.
-Estrada was being returned to Abilene when he slipped out of handcuffs, shattered the passenger-side window and climb atop the patrol car.
+Taylor County sheriff's officials say at some point during the drive, Estrada slipped out of his handcuffs, shattered the passenger-side window and climbed atop the patrol car.

 The deputy who was driving summoned help and didn't stop until other officers arrived.